-Week night supper prep has to be speedy and doable.
-Stir fries are easy, flash in the pan suppers with a fare bit of chopping and a couple of minutes pan time.
+Week night supper prep has to be speedy.
+Stir fries are easy to make, but with a fare bit of chopping.
 The secret to the best spicy beef stir fry lies in the tender marinated strips of beef.
 This prime cut absorbs flavours easily and cooks in minutes.
 Rib eye and skirt steak are great alternatives or swap the red meat out for skinless chicken thighs.
-For the marinade I’ve combined Chinese five-spice with the nutty taste of sesame oil, red chilli flakes for heat and lime to provide that essential sour balance.
+For the marinade I’ve combined Chinese five-spice with sesame oil, some chilli for heat and lime to provide a sour balance.

-Stir fries are the ‘Harry-casuals’ of cooking methods and accept nearly anything a fridge clear-out throws at them.
-Mine provided carrots, sweet peppers and bunches of crispy kale.
-Mushrooms and beef are generally good together so a punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
+Stir fries accept nearly anything a fridge clear offers up.
+I used carrots, sweet peppers and crispy kale.
+Mushrooms and beef are generally good together so I added these too. punnet of fresh mushrooms or dried shiitake mushrooms is another delicious option.
 Now for a sweet twist to the story.
-I love a savoury and sweet combo and can go on about the compatibility of meat and fruit endlessly.
-It works a charm and is especially good with hot food cuisines.
+Fruit, particularly mangoes, are especially good with spicy foods.
 Think Asian, Indian and Mexican.
 A couple of months ago this lamb curry with mango atchar was voted best recipe in the South African Peppadew atchar challenge.
-Pin it for later.
-It’s a sure bet winner for all curry-lovers.

 Spicy beef stir fry